AberDoc Scholarships are part of a prestigious fund for Research Postgraduates

-- non-UK students must achieve IELTS 7.0, or equivalent (before the end of March 2020 at the latest);
+- non-UK students must achieve IELTS 7.0, or equivalent (before the end of March 2022 at the latest)

 Value of AberDoc Scholarships

-Those awarded an AberDoc Scholarship will receive a grant for up to three years which will cover their tuition fees (up to the UK/EU rate of £4,327 per annum*) A maintenance allowance of approximately £15,009 per annum* and access to a travel and conference fund (max. £500 per annum*) will also be provided.
-Scholarships commence in September 2020.
+Those awarded an AberDoc Scholarship will receive a grant for up to three years which will cover their tuition fees (up to the UK rate of £4,500 per annum*).
+A maintenance allowance of approximately £15,609 per annum* and access to a travel and conference fund (max. £1,000 per annum*) will also be provided.
+Scholarships commence in September 2022.

-Non-EU students have to cover the difference between UK/EU tuition fees and the non-EU tuition fees from their scholarship.
+International students have to cover the difference between UK tuition fees and the International tuition fees from their scholarship.
 However, there will be 3 additional President's Scholarships, which cover this difference in tuition fees.
-These will be awarded to the three highest ranked non-EU candidates in the AberDoc competition.
+These will be awarded to the three highest ranked International candidates in the AberDoc competition.